We're Dressing Like A Grandpa This Season

 The Glasses Chain

 What would your reading glasses be without a thoroughly grandpa-style chain?
-Influencers and editors alike were seen with chains attached to their sunnies at London Fashion Week in September; now that the sun has well and truly disappeared, move them over to your specs instead.
+Influencers and editors alike were seen with chains attached to their sunnies during Fashion Month in September; now that the sun has well and truly disappeared, move them over to your specs instead.
 We're going for Staud's tortoiseshell number.

-Ah, the classic brogue.
-Daintier shoes have dominated the past few seasons – think of the kitten heel, mule and naked sandal – but the return of stomping boots brought a more masculine approach to footwear.
+Ah, the classic Oxford.
+Daintier shoes have dominated the past few seasons – think kitten heels, mules and naked sandals – but the return of stomping boots brought a more masculine approach to footwear.
 We're rolling up our trouser hems and wearing with argyle socks and patterned tights.

-Ah, the classic brogue.
-Daintier shoes have dominated the past few seasons – think of the kitten heel, mule and naked sandal – but the return of stomping boots brought a more masculine approach to footwear.
+Ah, the classic Oxford.
+Daintier shoes have dominated the past few seasons – think kitten heels, mules and naked sandals – but the return of stomping boots brought a more masculine approach to footwear.
 We're rolling up our trouser hems and wearing with argyle socks and patterned tights.

 Advertisement